codeproject/CodeProject.AI-Server-Installers/Docker/Docker build notes.md

     - `compact vdisk`
     - `exit`

-Your docker VM disk should now be as compact as it can get
+   Your docker VM disk should, hopefully, be a little smaller

+3. Use the PowerShell script `devops\utils\compact_wsl_disks.ps1` in the CodeProject.AI-Server project

 # Permissions issues

 1. `docker login --username` - this will prompt you for your password.
 Enter your docker hub password.
-2. `docker login --username` - same, but instead of your docker hub password, use a